Mahesh100/Spring-Java-Framwork/README.md

 -They effectively pre-populate the implicit model with specific attributes, often loaded from a database.
 - The injection is achieved by binding a method return value to the model.
 - @ModelAttribute has an element as value.
+- @ModelAttribute can be used at method level as well as parameter level.